Children too old to play?

 What is symbolic play?

 It is also called “pretend play”, “dramatic play”, “imaginative play”.
 Some people use these terms interchangeably, while others differentiate between them.
 An off-shoot is “small world play”.
 The essential elements found in these types of play, even when people differentiate between them are: adopting roles, acting out scenarios, using props (material or imaginary).
 Playing house is a typical example of symbolic play, and the variety of symbolic play scenarios are endless, and they can be inspired by practically anything.
+When I was a child, anything practised by adults / shown on TV / depicted in books served as raw material for our games.
+I still remember my mom growing incensed when she saw me “smoking cigarettes”, that is, elegantly holding blades of grass between my fingers and pretending to be sipping at a cup of “coffee”.

 Isn’t that type of play weird?

-So how does symbolic play benefit children?
+But how does symbolic play benefit children?

 First, it helps children figure out the world they encounter.
 Unlike us, adults, children (especially younger ones) do not rely so much (or not at all) on conscious rational thinking to analyze life situations and phenomena.
 They get their insights from practical experience, and the only way for them to engage practically with many phenomena is through play.
 This is one of the reasons why they take on adult roles – to figure out adult reality in which they cannot take real (or at least important) part.